Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 We use Mockito a lot in our tests.
 And using Mockito with Kotlin is only really possible with the [mockito-kotlin](https://github.com/nhaarman/mockito-kotlin) library.
-So we had to manually change all the calls to `when`, `verify`, `any`, etc. by calls to the mockito-kotlin extension functions (`whenever`, etc.)
+So I had to manually change all the calls to `when`, `verify`, `any`, etc. by calls to the mockito-kotlin extension functions (`whenever`, etc.)

 The idiomatic way of naming a test method in Kotlin is to use a real sentence.
-So we wrote and executed a simple script to change all the methods like
+So I wrote and executed a simple script to change all the methods like

 ```
     fun shouldNotUpdateMediationCodeIfLetterStaysTheSame()